 Note: Just like love, this black syrup takes time to brew, but it is optional.
 The cocktail still works without it, and you can use any aromatic bitters you prefer in replacement.

 In mixing glass, add 2 ounces mezcal, 1 ounce Roya Spirit, black syrup, and 2 big dashes of heart tincture.
 Stir with ice and strain into a goblet.

 Optional: Garnish with flamed orange and cinnamon zest.

 Inspiration: Love Sedative

 Valentine's Day is all about recognizing the ritual of romance and the power of love.
-This special cocktail, inspired by the tradition of the Persian new year (which occurs on the vernal equinox, marking the first day of spring) is sure to ramp up the heat between you and your S.O.
-"There is a ritual of fire during Persian new year that holds special significance," they said.
-"Each person jumps over the flame while exclaiming in Farsi what translates to 'my yellow to you, your red to me'.
+This special cocktail, inspired by the tradition of the Persian New Year (which occurs on the vernal equinox, marking the first day of spring) is sure to ramp up the heat between you and your S.O.
+"There is a ritual of fire during Persian New Year that holds special significance," they said.
+"Each person jumps over the flame while exclaiming in Farsi what translates to 'my yellow to you, your red to me.'
 The saffron in this cocktail is a pitch-perfect symbol for fire, which allows the imbiber to let go of fears, inhibitions, and old hang-ups to give in to the seduction and make the leap into a new territory."
-Now that's something we can cheers to.
+Now that's something we can toast to.

 1/2 oz.
 Gem + Bolt Mezcal + Damiana (or mezcal of your choice)